FractalAD: A simple industrial anomaly detection method using fractal anomaly generation and backbone knowledge distillation: Experiments and analysis

 \subsection{Results and analysis}

 \cref{tab:2} shows the comparison results between FractalAD and different methods on the MVTec AD dataset in terms of ROC-AUC \% at image and pixel levels.
 In the experiments, a ResNet-18 backbone was used in the FractalAD model.
+The comparison results showed that FractalAD achieved competitive results compared with other state-of-the-art AD methods.
+FractalAD achieved 98.48\% average image-level ROC-AUC.
+This results lagged behind PatchCore and FastFlow and superior to other methods.
+FractalAD achieved an intermediate performance on average pixel-level ROC-AUC (97.46\%).

-The comparison results showed that FractalAD achieved competitive results on the MVTec AD dataset compared with other state-of-the-art AD methods.
-Interestingly, FractalAD did not outperform all other methods in any category on image-level ROC-AUC.
-It achieved 100\% of the performance of the other methods in only four categories (\textit{bottle}, \textit{hazelnut}, \textit{toothbrush} and \textit{zipper}).
-However, FractalAD achieved the highest average image-level ROC-AUC (98.48\%), indicating that, compared with other methods, FractalAD has a more balanced performance for different detection categories at the image level.
-In addition, FractalAD achieved an intermediate performance on average pixel-level ROC-AUC (97.46\%).
-It is worth noting that the experimental results for \textit{transistor} was significantly lower than those of the other categories, which reduced the average results.
-The failure example shown in \cref{fig:5.b} led to this result, possibly due to the lack of encoding of the location information in the model.
+\cref{tab:3} shows the comparison results between FractalAD and the different methods on the MVTec 3D-AD dataset in terms of ROC-AUC \% at image level.
+The comparison results showed that FractalAD achieved best results (88.05\%) compared with other state-of-the-art AD methods.
+By observing the images in MVTec AD dataset and MVTec 3D-AD dataset, we can see that the objects in the MVTec 3D-AD dataset have more unknown shapes.
+This showed that fractal anomaly can help the model better adapt to shape changes.

-\cref{fig:5} shows some visualization results.
-The results shown in \cref{fig:5.a} demonstrate the superior performance of the proposed approach (all methods show model output without threshold segmentation).
+\cref{fig:5} shows some visualization results (all methods show model output without threshold segmentation).
 FractalAD could segment abnormal regions more accurately and directly predict the mask of an abnormal region without any postprocessing.
-In contrast, the prediction results of DREAM easily produced artifacts, the prediction results of RD and STPM were too vague.
-The failure cases shown in \cref{fig:5.b} indicate that the FractalAD exhibited some shortcomings.
-In some cases, it failed to detect minor anomalies or missed the absence of a transistor.
-These issues need be addressed in future research.
+In contrast, the prediction results of DREAM easily produced artifacts, the prediction results of RD, STPM, CFlow, FastFlow and PatchCore were too vague.
+Although FractalAD is inferior to PatchCore and FastFlow in performance metrics, its results have better identifiability.
+More importantly, FractalAD does not need to use test sets and complex post-processing to determine the segmentation threshold, so it can be deployed quickly.